1st Trimester

 Skin Changes

-The "pregnancy glow" may appear, though some experience acne
+The pregnancy glow may appear, though some women experience acne

 Gum Sensitivity

-Hormones can make your gums and nose more sensitive and prone to bleeding
+Hormones can make your gums more sensitive and prone to bleeding

 Heartburn